Great Lakes Environmental Emergency Response & Management Conference, February 11-12, 2025

 Annual workshops have been held ever since.
 Many guest speakers, covering a wide range of topics, have assisted us in our goal: giving local government and industry information to minimize the effect and maximize the ability to recover from any hazardous spills on the Great Lakes.

 Always striving to improve cooperation between government and industry through communication, it’s No-Spills belief that the workshops build awareness and cooperation, consequently reducing the threat of such an occurrence.
-Workshops have presented ideas for incorporating media into planning and how to work effectively in times of disaster; reviewed Federal agency rolls in planning issues; developed an awareness of how land use and ground water quality affect the ecosystem of the Great Lakes; reviewed actual events and the roles played by local, state and federal officials and by the media; how clean up of events plays into local planning; unusual clean-up methods, the roll state and federal laws play into the overall cleanup; wildlife rehabilitation and pre-planning; as well as natural resources, and damage control and mitigation.
+Workshops have presented ideas for incorporating media into planning and how to work effectively in times of disaster; reviewed Federal agency rolls in planning issues; developed an awareness of how land use and ground water quality affect the ecosystem of the Great Lakes; reviewed actual events and the roles played by local, state and federal officials and by the media; how clean-up of events plays into local planning; unusual clean-up methods, the roll state and federal laws play into the overall cleanup; wildlife rehabilitation and pre-planning; as well as natural resources, and damage control and mitigation.

-No-Spills is a non-profit organization.
+No-Spills is a 501c3 non-profit organization.